4 Freight Broker Objections (And Exactly How to Handle Each One)

 When a freight broker hears an objection, the brain often goes into fight-or-flight mode.
 Your heart rate rises.
 You feel the urge to defend your price or your model.
 That is when reps freeze.

 The ARR Method is a simple “don’t freeze” loop you can run in under 30 seconds.
 It gives you structure when pressure is high.
 In freight sales, you often have less than 90 seconds before a shipper decides whether to stay on the call or hang up.
-Structure keeps you calm and clear.
+Structure through sales talk tracks keeps you calm and clear.

 Here is the framework: